aldinokemal/go-whatsapp-web-multidevice/readme.md

    2. Windows (CMD, not PowerShell): `pkger.exe && go build -o whatsapp.exe`
 6. run
    1. Linux & MacOS: `./whatsapp`
+      1. run `./whatsapp --help` for more detail flags
    2. Windows: `.\whatsapp.exe` or you can double-click it
+      1. run `.\whatsapp.exe --help` for more detail flags
 7. open `http://localhost:3000` in browser

 ## Production Mode (without config)